likianta/qmlpy/blueprint/readme.md

 ## Qt Documents

 1. Install official Qt 5.15 or Qt 6.x.
+    1. Tick the "source" option, that will download Qt documentation resources.
-    1. Assumed you haved installed in `d:/programs/qt` (laterly we call it `<qt_root>`)
+    2. Assumed you haved installed in `d:/programs/qt` (laterly we call it `<qt_root>`)
 2. Copy `<qt_root>/Docs/Qt-5.15/qtdoc/modules-qml.html` to
    `<project>/blueprint/resources/qtdoc/1_all_qml_modules.html`.